Jaman-dedy/restfulApi/README.md

 ***
 ## Credits

+For completing this project, we use a large base of ressources, we provide below some of them

 * [Custome a readme file](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables)
 * [Guide to write a readme file](https://medium.com/@meakaakka/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3)
 * [Read me file template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)